 Finding The Information

 “That’s all very well”, you might be thinking, “but I don’t KNOW this information about my customers, and they are all different.”

 I can’t argue with this reasoning; you simply have to work around it.
-The tip I give my clients when we go through this process to create a marketing plan is to think of just one person that they’ve loved working with in the past.
+The tip we give our clients when we go through this process is to think of just one person that they’ve loved working with in the past.
 You know you’ve got the right person if you imagine working only with this one person for the rest of your career, and you are quite happy about that prospect.

 Then answer all the questions from their perspective.